klyye/Fun/README.md

 # Architecture Ideas
- * AN UPGRADE WILL JUST BE A COST AND A LIST OF BEHAVIORS AND ACTIONS
+ * ~~AN UPGRADE WILL JUST BE A COST AND A LIST OF BEHAVIORS AND ACTIONS~~
- * ACTIONS ARE THINGS THAT ARE TRIGGERED I.E. EXPLOSIONS, SPAWNING, ETC
+ * ~~ACTIONS ARE THINGS THAT ARE TRIGGERED I.E. EXPLOSIONS, SPAWNING, ETC~~
- * BEHAVIORS ARE THINGS THAT CONSTANTLY MODIFY BEHAVIOR, I.E. SPEED, DIRECTION, ETC
+ * ~~BEHAVIORS ARE THINGS THAT CONSTANTLY MODIFY BEHAVIOR, I.E. SPEED, DIRECTION, ETC~~
-   * BEHAVIORS MAY TRIGGER ACTIONS
+   * ~~BEHAVIORS MAY TRIGGER ACTIONS~~
+ * no need to differentiate between actions and behaviors. just have upgrades with a cost that apply some thingy to the player
 ## upgrade ideas
  * exploding bullets -> on hit
  * poison/burn/dot -> on hit